 3.21 The boundaries for the Area Strategies have been drawn to ensure that these areas of planning focus are functionally and visually integrated.
-However, it is important to recognise that the areas covered corporate initiatives and strategies, including those related to development and regeneration, transport, housing, education, cultural development and climate change that have also influenced the evolution of strategy.
+However, corporate initiatives and strategies, including those related to development and regeneration, transport, housing, education, cultural development and climate change that have also influenced the evolution of strategy.
 Further, placemaking policies (PM) need to be interpreted in the context of the broad policy framework (LP policies) and considering the Plan as a whole.